The Friends of the Chantry Chapel

 image by Kate Taylor

-The 'Party on the Bridge', a celebration of the 650 anniversary of the There was a flower festival inside the Chantry with arrangements by volunteers from St Austin's RC Church, St Helen's Church, St Paul's Church, Wakefield Cathedral, Wakefield Baptist Church, Flanshaw United Reformed Church, West Wakefield Methodist Church, and Wakefield Soroptomists.
+There was a flower festival inside the Chantry with arrangements by volunteers from St Austin's RC Church, St Helen's Church, St Paul's Church, Wakefield Cathedral, Wakefield Baptist Church, Flanshaw United Reformed Church, West Wakefield Methodist Church, and Wakefield Soroptomists.
 On the bridge, which was bedecked with balloons, bunting and gazebos, were stalls selling hot and cold food, plants and flowers, jewellery, souvenirs and Free Trade clothing and foodstuffs.
-The

 2010

-Richard Duke of York and his son Edmund, Earl of Rutland, who were killed in
+Requiem for Richard A requiem mass for Richard Duke of York and his son Edmund, Earl of Rutland, who were killed in the Battle of Wakefield in 1460, took place on the anniversary of the battle

 sign the guestbook